 Best First Novel (that is also a mystery) by an American Author Hardbound, paperback or e-book original.
 Only books by first-time novelists holding U.S. citizenship are eligible to be submitted for this award.
-This is the only category in which foreign authors may not compete.
-If an author publishing his or her first mystery has previously published a novel of any type (except if it is self-published) or even if it was done using a different pen name at that time, then he or she is ineligible for the Best First Edgar®.
-An author failing the above test can still submit that novel for consideration in the Best Novel or Best PBO/E-Book category.
-Similarly, while a non-US born writer publishing a first mystery in America is ineligible for the Best First Edgar®, he or she can still submit that novel in the Best Novel or Best PBO/E-Book category..
+This is the sole Edgar® Awards category that excludes those who are not American citizens.
+If an American author publishing his or her first mystery has previously published a novel of any type (except if it is self-published), even if using a different name at the time, then he or she is ineligible for the Best First Edgar.
+An American author failing the above test can still submit that novel for consideration to either the Best Novel or Best PBO/E-Book category.
+Similarly, while a non-American writer is ineligible for the Best First Edgar, he or she can still submit that novel in the Best Novel or Best PBO/E-Book category..

-Best Paperback/E-Book Original Paperback or e-book Only.
-Paperback or e-book first novels are not eligible for this category and must be submitted under Best First Novel.
+Best Paperback/E-Book Original Paperback or E-Book first novels by U.S.-born authors are not eligible for this category and must be submitted under Best First Novel.
 Foreign authors may submit a paperback or e-book first novel in this category, however.
 (See above).
 E-Book publishers must be on MWA’s Approved E-Book publishers list.

 Best Critical/Biographical Hardbound, paperback or e-book.
 “Biographical” refers to biographies of mystery writers or other notable practitioners of the genre, not to criminals.
 Those books should be submitted to the Best Fact Crime committee.

-Best Short Story From magazines, periodicals, book-length anthologies and websites.
-Short stories are identified as work of up to 22,000 words.
+Best Short Story From magazines, periodicals, e-zines, or book-length anthologies, 1,000 to 22,000 words.
 Stories under 1,000 words (mini- or flash fiction) do not qualify for this category.
 Stories over 22,000 words should be submitted to Best Novel, Best First Novel, or Best Paperback Original/Ebook category.
-This committee also selects the winner of the Robert L. Fish Memorial Award for the best first published mystery short story by a previously unpublished author.
-When submitting a short story for the Fish Award, please note this in the category section of the entry form.
+This committee also selects the winner of the Robert L. Fish Memorial Award for the best published mystery short story by a previously unpublished American author.
+When submitting a story for the Fish Award, please note this in the category section of the entry form.

 Best Juvenile Mystery Hardbound or paperback.
-Preschool up to Grade 7 (ages 5-11), but not including, Young Adult.
+Preschool up to Grade 7: ages 5-12, but not including, Young Adult.

 Best Television Series Episode Teleplay Submit copy of DVD and a copy of the final script of episodes that have actually aired.

 Mary Higgins Clark Award The winner will be selected by a Special MWA Committee for the book most closely written in the Mary Higgins Clark Tradition according to guidelines set forth by Mary Higgins Clark.